Computing mixed volume and all mixed cells in quermassintegral time: The main algorithm

 \begin{remark} If $L_{\mathbf \xi}$ and $L_{\mathbf \xi'}$ are adjacent and $B$ is known, the inverse $B'$ of the matrix of active constraints of $L_{\xi'}$ can be produced by a rank-one update with cost $O(n^2)$. \end{remark}

-\rev{In order to bound the cost of each {\sc While} iteration inside algorithm {\sc AllMixedCells}, we still need to bound the cost of storing and retrieving data from sets $\Vexplore$ and $\Vknown$.
-We represented each lower facet $L$ by a list of active constraints, that is a unique strictly increasing list of integers $(l_1, \cdots, l_{s+d})$ from $1$ to $\sum \# A_i$.
+In order to bound the cost of each {\sc While} iteration inside algorithm {\sc AllMixedCells}, we still need to bound the cost of storing and retrieving data from sets $\Vexplore$ and $\Vknown$.
+We represented each lower \revc{face} $L$ by a list of active constraints, that is a unique strictly increasing list of integers $(l_1, \cdots, l_{s+d})$ from $1$ to $\sum \# A_i$.
 To each of those lists, we associate a {\em hash value}, that is a real number in $[0,1]$ computed by the formula:

 where the $H_j \in [0,1]$ are uniformly distributed random numbers computed once and for all before starting {\sc AllMixedCells}.
-The probability of a {\em collision}, that is of two different lower facets having the same value of $\sigma$, is zero.
-The {\em hash function} $\sigma$ will be used to order the lower facets in such a way that the comparison cost is one.}
+The probability of a {\em collision}, that is of two different lower \revc{faces} having the same value of $\sigma$, is zero.
+The {\em hash function} $\sigma$ will be used to order the lower \revc{faces} in such a way that the comparison cost is one.

-\rev{The sets $\Vexplore$ and $\Vknown$ are represented by balanced trees\cite{KnuthV3}*{Ch.6}.
-For lower facets in $\Vknown$, only the hash value needs to be stored.
+The sets $\Vexplore$ and $\Vknown$ are represented by balanced trees\cite{KnuthV3}*{Ch.6}.
+For lower \revc{faces} in $\Vknown$, only the hash value needs to be stored.
 The cost of the operator {\sc Visited} is therefore bounded above by $O(\log (\# \mathcal V))$.
 For the case of $\Vexplore$, we can also store the list of active constraints.
-Thus: \begin{lemma} Under the assumptions above, the cost of storing or retrieving a value in $\Vexplore$ or $\Vknown$ is at most $O(n+ \log (\# \mathcal V))$. \end{lemma}}
+Thus: \begin{lemma} Under the assumptions above, the cost of storing or retrieving a value in $\Vexplore$ or $\Vknown$ is at most $O(n+ \log (\# \mathcal V))$. \end{lemma}